SurfaceJS/surface/packages/publisher/readme.md

 Bump discovered packages or workspaces using provided custom version

 Arguments:
   version                          An semantic version or an release type: major, minor, patch, premajor, preminor, prepatch, prerelease.
-Also can
-                                   accept an glob prerelease '*-dev+123' to override just the prerelease part of the version.
-Useful for canary builds. preid                            The 'prerelease identifier' to use as a prefix for the 'prerelease' part of a semver.
-Like the rc in 1.2.0-rc.8
+                                   Also can accept an glob prerelease '*-dev+123' to override just the prerelease part of the version.
+                                   Useful for canary builds.
+  preid                            The 'prerelease identifier' to use as a prefix for the 'prerelease' part of a semver.
+Like the rc in
+                                   1.2.0-rc.8

 Options:
-  --compare-tag            <n>     Tag used to fetch remote packages that will be matched against local packages --include-unchanged      [n]     Bump packages with no changes --independent            [n]     Ignore workspace version and bump itself --synchronize            [n]     Synchronize dependencies between workspace packages after bumping --update-file-references [n]     Update file references when bumping --packages               <n...>  Packages or workspaces to include --registry               <n>     Registry from where packages will be unpublished --token                  <n>     Token used to authenticate --include-private        <n>     Include private packages --include-workspace-root [n]     Includes workspaces root --cwd                    <n>     Working dir
+  --tag                    <n>     Tag used to compare local and remote packages --force                  [n]     Bump packages with no changes --independent            [n]     Ignore workspace root version and bump itself --synchronize            [n]     Synchronize dependencies between workspace packages after bumping --update-file-references [n]     Update file references when bumping --packages               <n...>  Packages or workspaces to include --registry               <n>     Registry from where packages will be unpublished --token                  <n>     Token used to authenticate --cwd                    <n>     Working dir
   --dry                    [n]     Enables dry run --log-level              <n>     Log level (default: "info")